-The School is part of the locally agreed co-ordination scheme and the timescales for applications to be received and processed
+The School is part of the locally agreed co-ordination scheme and the timescales for applications to be received and processed are those agreed with the local authority.
+Parents must complete their home local

 Church places

 Parents/carers who wish to apply for a Church place for their child must complete the school's Supplementary Form and return this to the School by noon (12pm) on Friday 7th January 2022.
 Failure to return the Supplementary Form will mean that the School cannot consider the application for a Church place, and will consider the application for an Open place instead (applying for but not receiving a Church place does not put parents/carers at any disadvantage when subsequently being considered for an open place alongside the other open place applicants).